halolimat/geotutorial/docs/Geotutorial_Location_Extraction_Supervised_Models_(Notebook-1).md

----
-title: Geotutorial: Location Extraction using Supervised Models (Notebook-1)
-author: Hussein S. Al-Olimat
-source: "github.com/halolimat"

----
+# Geotutorial - Hands-on - 1

-# Geotutorial: Location Extraction using Supervised Models (Notebook-1)
+## Geotutorial: Location Extraction using Supervised Models (Notebook-1)

 ### Dataset we will be using: